shakeel-faiz/FF/11Nov-10/03-xci.md

 ## Nintendo Switch and XCI files

-The Nintendo Switch and XCI files are interconnected and XCI files are specific file format used in context of Nintendo Switch game cartridges.
-Here is some more information about XCI files and how they relate to Nintendo Switch:
+The Nintendo Switch and XCI files are interconnected and XCI files are specific file format used in context of Nintendo Switch game cartridges; here is some more information about XCI files and how they relate to Nintendo Switch:

 1.  **XCI Files**: XCI files are file format used to store game data from Nintendo Switch game cartridges.
 These files contain game's code, assets and save data in format that can be loaded onto Nintendo Switch console for playing games without the need for physical cartridge.